longhorn/longhorn/enhancements/20210525-async-pull-backups.md

           backingImageURL: <backing-image-URL>
         ```
    - **DELETE** `/v1/backupvolumes/{volName}?action=backupDelete`:
-     1. Update the Backup CR `spec.deleteRemoteConfig=true` with the given volume name.
+     1. Update the Backup CR `spec.fileCleanupRequired=true` with the given volume name.
      2. Delete a Backup CR with the given backup name.

 9. Create a new controller `backup_controller`.